s24karthik/Python_MongoDB/Readme.txt

-# Python codebase snippets for various GCP Biqguery services #
+# Python codebase snippets for various MongoDB workflows #

 1. A snippet to get connected to popular NoSQL DB - MONGODB
 2. Hope you have setted up the MongoDB account, cluster and access